-• This is an excerpt from our book “In
+• This is an excerpt from my book “In

 The Beginning” •

-• The full text of this book is at Amazon Kindle.
+• The full text of this book is here. •

 There is a second biblical account that, like the Garden of Eden story, seems to me to be an ideal candidate for our “What’s Wrong With This Picture?” game (see previous).
 And that is the New Testament event commonly referred to as the Last Supper (reported at Matthew 26, Luke 22, & John 13, among others).